-What is an Assessment for LGBT Couples Counselling?
+What is an Assessment for LGBT Couple Counselling?

 It is not unusual for the couple to find the assessment process therapeutically valuable too as the assessing therapist asks questions of the relationship that, perhaps, the couple have never addressed before.
 Some couples proceed into counselling, some couples find that the assessment does enough for them to go it alone.

-An assessment for LGBT couples counselling takes a minimum of four sessions and can take longer if helpful:-
+An assessment for LGBT couples counselling often takes four sessions and can take longer if helpful:-

 - Session 1: the couple and Dean meet to discuss an overview of what is needed from counselling.

 - Session 2: one partner meets with Dean on their own.
 This is to discuss their perspective on the couple relationship, and to discuss some personal history.

 - Session 3: the other partner meets with Dean separately as in session 2.

 - Session 4: the couple and Dean meet meet again to discuss what we have learned in the previous sessions, and to begin to set a focus about what the couple counselling should address.

 Couples therapy cannot successfully proceed with different agendas (i.e. both partners wanting different things from counselling).
 If necessary, session 4 can be repeated for a a longer time to see if the couple can be helped in negotiating or compromising upon what should be the focus of therapy for their relationship.